Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The US government has issued a Level 2 travel advisory for Thailand as of May 2021.
 Read the fine print of your travel insurance policy to learn whether it covers emergencies, evacuations, interruptions or cancellations for your Spain trip during the pandemic.
 Learn more about restrictions and requirements for US travelers by country.

 *Be aware that most travel insurance policies don’t offer COVID-19 coverage.
 To find one that does, have a look at travel insurance policies that cover the coronavirus.*

 Sort through travel insurance plans for Thailand by trip cancellation, emergency medical expenses, baggage coverage and trip delay.
 Choose the Go to site button for more information about each policy.

 Travel insurance keeps unexpected bumps in your vacation from becoming big bills and overwhelming debt.
 The average policy covers:

 - Medical and evacuation expenses.
-A bad bowl of curry or a jellyfish sting can put a halt on your adventures, but travel insurance can make sure at least your wallet comes out unscathed.
 If you’re sick or injured in an area that doesn’t have adequate medical services, evacuation to care can cost thousands without a policy.

 - Lost or damaged personal property.
 Thailand is infamous for petty crimes like theft and pickpocketing.
 Insurance can reimburse you for lost or stolen items.